Robust Safety Filters for Lipschitz-Bounded Adaptive Closed-Loop Systems with Structured Uncertainties: Preliminaries Problem Formulation

 \begin{definition} The set $S$ is forward invariant for the system \eqref{NonlinearPlant}, if for every $x_0 \in S$, it follows $x \in S$ for $x(0) = x_0$ and all $t \in I(x_0) = [0,\tau_{max} = \infty)$ \cite{Nagumo_1942, Blanchini_1999}. \end{definition}

-We now introduce the notion of a control barrier function (CBF) such that its existence allows the system to be rendered forward invariant w.r.t. $S$ \cite{Ames_2014,Ames_2017}. \begin{definition} Let $S \subset \chi$ be the zero-superlevel set of a continuously differentiable function $h: \chi \rightarrow \mathbb{R}$.
-The function $h$ is a control barrier function (CBF) for $S$, if there exists a class $\mathcal{K}_{\infty}$ function $\alpha(h(x))$ such that for the system defined in \eqref{NonlinearPlant} we obtain:
+We now introduce the notion of a CBF.
+The existence of such a function provides a sufficient condition for rendering the set (S) forward invariant \cite{Ames_2014,Ames_2017}. \begin{definition} Let $S \subset \chi$ be the zero-superlevel set of a continuously differentiable function $h: \chi \rightarrow \mathbb{R}$.
+The function $h$ is a CBF for $S$ if there exists a class $\mathcal{K}_{\infty}$ function $\alpha(h(x))$ such that for the system defined in \eqref{NonlinearPlant} we obtain:

 for all $x \in S$. \end{definition}

 \begin{theorem} Given a set \( S \subset \chi \), defined via the associated CBF as in \eqref{Safe_set_1}, any Lipschitz continuous controller \( {k}({x}) \in K_{S}({x}) \) with